ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

 \subsubsection{Determine Granularity with Pairwise Hierarchical Sampling}

-To find candidate pairs to be predicted by LLMs, we first use hierarchical clustering to generate clustering hierarchy with fine-tuned embeddings.
-A clustering hierarchy starts from instance level clusters to a single cluster (see Figure~\ref{fig:framework} left), and at each intermediate step, the closest pair of clusters are merged into a new cluster.
-Therefore, each step correspond to a number of cluster.
-Notice that, here we assume a maximum and a minimum of number of clusters (denoted as $k_{max}$ and $k_{min}$) similar to \citet{pelleg2000x} which are depended on the user's expectation on the granularity.
-We then randomly sample $\lambda$ pairs of data from the two clusters to be merged at each step to form candidate pairs $\{p_i\}_{i=1}^{N_p}$.
-Here $N_p=\lambda (k_{max}-k_{min})$.
-After querying, each level of granularity can be examined against LLM predictions to choose the one with the highest consistency measure $\mathcal{M}$,
+We then introduce how to sample pairs from cluster hierarchy to query LLMs and determine granularity.
+We assume a maximum and a minimum number of clusters (denoted as $k_{\text{max}}$ and $k_{\text{min}}$) following \citet{pelleg2000x} which depend on the user's expectation on the granularity.
+We then randomly sample $\lambda$ ($1$ or $3$ in our experiments) pairs of data from the two clusters to be merged at each step to form candidate pairs $\{p_i\}_{i=1}^{N_p}$, where $N_p=\lambda (k_{\text{max}}-k_{\text{min}})$.
+These pairs cover the entire range of granularity between $k_{\text{max}}$ and $k_{\text{min}}$, and will be used to query LLMs.
+After that, each level of granularity can be examined against LLM predictions to choose the one with the highest consistency measure $\mathcal{M}$,

-where $W^p=\{w_i^p\}_{i=1}^{N_p}$ denotes the predictions obtained from Eq.~\ref{eq:pair_prompt}.
-And $W^k$ represents whether a candidate pair are in the same cluster at granularity (or step in Figure~\ref{fig:framework}) $k$.
-Empirically, we found that using F-beta score, a weighted harmonic mean of precision and recall, as measurement $\mathcal{M}$ performs better in our framework.
+where $W^p=\{w_i^p\}_{i=1}^{N_p}$ denotes the predictions obtained from Eq.~\ref{eq:pair_prompt} and $W^k$ represents a set of binary values indicating whether each pair of data is in the same cluster at granularity $k$.
+Empirically, we found the following performs better in our framework: use F-beta score, a weighted harmonic mean of precision and recall, as measurement $\mathcal{M}$ and set $W^p$/$W^k$ as labels/predictions.
+Finally, for large-scale datasets, we address the high time complexity of hierarchical clustering by applying it on top of mini-batch K-means.
+See details in Appendix~\ref{sec:scale_up_hierarchical}.

-\textbf{Scaling up to Larger Datasets.} A major drawback of applying hierarchical clustering is its $\mathcal{O}(N^3)$ time complexity which makes the algorithm hard to be deployed on larger datasets.
-However, in our scenario, since we are only interested in a specific range of the hierarchy, the hierarchical clustering can start from an intermediate step.
-Specifically, a (mini-batch) K-means clustering is run on the large-scale dataset with the number of clusters set to the maximum number the users desire.
-And then the hierarchical clustering takes the current clustering assignments as inputs and return the hierarchy for the interested levels of granularity.

 \textbf{Remarks.} Similar to Section~\ref{sec:triplet_sampling}, pairwise hierarchical sampling can also be used to acquire human annotations.
-Nonetheless, the reliability of the algorithm is still depended on the quality of clusters.
+Nonetheless, the reliability of the algorithm still depends on the quality of clusters.
 In an extreme case where the clusters are completely random, it is unable to find granularity even though all the pairwise predictions are correct.